munificent/craftinginterpreters/book/closures.md

 They display exactly as ObjFunction does.
 From the user's perspective, the difference between ObjFunction and ObjClosure is purely a hidden implementation detail.

-There's a funny edge case to handle here.
-If you enable `DEBUG_TRACE_EXECUTION`, the VM prints the stack after each opcode.
-The stack includes the special function the compiler creates to hold the top level code.
-That function doesn't have a name.
-A user can never get a hold of this hidden function, so that isn't usually a problem.
-But our diagnostic code can, so we need to not crash in that
-case:

-^code print-script (1 before, 1 after)

 With that out of the way, we have a working but empty representation for closures.

 ### Compiling to closure objects